 The New Hanover Regional Medical Center Junior Volunteer Program provides a year-round program and is designed to offer teens a meaningful and valuable learning experience by volunteering in a thriving hospital.
 Teens have the opportunity to learn about various healthcare careers, participate in educational seminars and volunteer in many placement areas within the hospital.
 Combining hands-on experience through volunteer work and education, the program foster interests to healthcare leaders of tomorrow, while serving the community.

-Things to know when applying to the Junior Vol Program:
+Things to know when applying to the Junior Volunteer Program:

 - NHRMC Volunteer Services does not accept applications for court ordered community service hours.
 If you are interested in a job shadowing opportunity, senior project mentor or an internship, please contact the Human Resources Department at (910) 667-7049.

 - Six-month service commitment is required with a total of fifty volunteer hours.

 - Complete the application and submit other required forms within 5 days of submitting the application.

 - Complete an interview with the Volunteer Coordinator.

 - Assignment areas, schedules and training dates will be discussed and confirmed at the interview.